Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Out of the curved triangle: generalizing the connection formula and the fine asymptotics

-Obviously, the distance between two adjacent zeros in Table \ref{tab19} is about $2.5$.
-To avoid the numerical instabilities caused by those zeroes, we use a contour in the complex plane of $s$, as shown by Figure \ref{fig-4}.

-The radius of the circles surrounding the zeroes are set to $\frac{1}{5}$.
-In principle, the values of $v_i$ can be evaluated by the Cauchy's integral formula $ v_i(s)=\frac{1}{2 \pi \mathrm{i}} \oint \frac{v_i(\xi)}{\xi-s} d\xi$.
-But $v_i(\xi)$ has high-precision values only at some fixed points on the circle.
-At a point other than those, interpolation must be used, which is not proper for high-precision purpose.
+Obviously, the distance between two adjacent zeros in Table~\ref{tab19} is about $2.5$.
+To avoid the numerical instabilities caused by those zeros, we use a contour in the complex plane of $s$, as shown in Figure \ref{fig-4}.
+The radii of the circles around the zeros are set to $\frac{1}{5}$.
+The values of $v_i(s)$ for $s$ on the contour can be obtained directly from the numerical integration.
+Then we should supplement the values of $v_i(s)$ in the circles in order to complete the numerical solution of $v_i(s)$.
+In principle, the values of $v_i(s)$ can be evaluated using the Cauchy integral formula \smash{$ v_i(s)=\frac{1}{2 \pi \mathrm{i}} \oint \frac{v_i(\xi)}{\xi-s}{\rm d}\xi$}.
+But here $v_i(\xi)$ is only a numerical solution, which has high-precision value only at some points on the circle.
+This restricts our choice of high-precision numerical integration method to calculate the Cauchy integral efficiently.
 Since $v_i$ are periodic functions on the circle, we use the trapezoidal rule to calculate them